yutatokoi/leetcode/README.md

 # LeetCode Attempts

-Using LeetCode as a platform for learning data structures and algorithms.
+I'm using LeetCode as a platform for learning data structures and algorithms.